moj-analytical-services/opg-investigations-backlog/README.md

 <a name="setup"></a>
 # Quality Assurance
+- use pre-commit for local QA, but merges are gated by CI (lint, tests, schema checks) on GitHub.
+- use protected branches, required reviews via CODEOWNERS, and a Projects board for shared visibility.
+- for data quality, run Pandera/Great Expectations in CI.
+- document with model cards and stakeholder-friendly release notes, and publish docs automatically.
+This setup lets analysts, engineers, and policy colleagues collaborate with confidence and traceability.
-Quality starts locally with pre-commit (Black/Ruff/nbstripout).
-On GitHub, we gate merges with protected branches, required reviews, and Actions CI (lint, tests, data checks).
-We manage work with Projects, issue/PR templates, CODEOWNERS, and semantic releases.
-For data, we use schema contracts (Pandera/Great Expectations), reproducible environments, and artifact versioning.
+- Quality starts locally with pre-commit (Black/Ruff/nbstripout).
+- On GitHub, gate merges with protected branches, required reviews, and Actions CI (lint, tests, data checks).
+- manage work with Projects, issue/PR templates, CODEOWNERS, and semantic releases.
+- for data, use schema contracts (Pandera/Great Expectations), reproducible environments, and artifact versioning.
 We communicate findings via model cards, docs, and stakeholder-focused release notes.

 &nbsp;

 ## QA on GitHub (beyond pre-commit)